 High Occupancy Housing Specific Plan

-The goal of the High Occupancy Housing (HOH) Specific Plan is to define future patterns for this development type.
+The High Occupancy Housing (HOH) Specific Plan defines future patterns for this development type.
 HOH is defined as containing at least 30 units or 75 bedrooms per acre in dormitory or apartment-style units.
 This density typically results in mid-rise buildings between 3 and 6 stories.
 Public outreach began in July 2016 and the HOH Specific Plan was adopted by Council February 20, 2018.

 - High Occupancy Housing Plan Archive